Enumeration with Generic Interface

 bool CanHandle(ICommand command);

-, and it requires its child to implement abstract Execute(T command)
+}Define CommandHandlerBase as generic class that accepts command-type T. It implements ICommandHandler, and it requires its child to implement abstract Execute(T command).

 public abstract class CommandHandlerBase<T>: ICommandHandler where T: ICommand